How to Start Doing Calligraphy in 6 Steps (with video tutorial)

 If you’re like me, you’ll have a “special” pen grip for doing brush calligraphy that’s different from how you usually hold a pen for writing.

-I also have another blog post explaining right and wrong ways to hold a brush pen: How to Hold & Control a Brush Pen for Calligraphy
+Related read: How to Hold & Control a Brush Pen for Calligraphy

 Using a brush pen for calligraphy